New South Wales Environment Protection Authority: History

-The NSW EPA was established originally in 1991 as an independent agency under the Protection of the Environment Administration Act.
+The EPA was established originally in 1991 as an independent agency under the Protection of the Environment Administration Act.

 Between 2003 and 2012, the EPA was incorporated into the Department of Environment and Conservation.
 Following a significant pollution incident at Kooragang Island in Newcastle in August 2011, an independent review recommended that an EPA be re-formed as an independent agency.

-The agency was subsequently re-established in February 2012 as a statutory authority with an independent governing Board.
+The agency was subsequently re-established in February 2012 as a statutory authority with an independent governing board.

 The EPA has offices in Albury, Armidale, Bathurst, Broken Hill, Coffs Harbour, Dubbo, Grafton, Griffith, Kempsey, Newcastle, Parramatta, Queanbeyan, Sydney and Wollongong.

 Activities of the EPA

 The EPA regulates activities that can impact the environment and human health, including: